 We’ve had a number of requests from people very green to the process of purchasing structures asking “where do I start?”
 So we’ve made this check list and supplements to help you out with that!
-All the information can be found on our website as well, through the links below or the search field on the top left corner of the site.
+All the information can be found throughout our website as well, through the links below or the search field on the top left corner of the site.
 We are also here to answer any questions you may have.
 We look forward to your call!

 1. Pick a Location: Your building must be level from side to side.
 If you can’t excavate we can design a variation.
 End to end slope is ok but if it is more then 1%, we need to know.
 If you are butting against a building, there may need to be some extra hoops in the first 12’ of length.
 Building behind something does not provide shelter.
 You actually increase wind turbulence.

 2. Pick a width: Most of our standard widths can easily be modified if it needs to be specific.
 The widest we do with engineered drawings is 30’ but have supplied up to 36’ wide.
+Please review our recent article about drawings and permits to factor these things into your planning

 3. Pick a length: Any length is possible; simply by adding hoops If you are building between 2 fixed points, the last hoop spacing can be modified to fit the spot.